marcushaddon/decision-table/README.md

 > IMPORTANT!!!: This file should not be modified directly, as it will/should be regenerated as business requirements (and as a result the decision table spec) are updated

- By declaring our input and output maps to be of this type, Typescript will suggest

-In order to test our code using the function `runTests`, we need to write a bit of "glue code" to translate from the table's model into our application codes model, and to translate the output of our application code back into the table's model.
+In order to test our code using the function `runTests`, we need to write a bit of "glue code" to translate from the table's model into our application code's model, and to translate the output of our application code back into the table's model.
 The intended use of the types `InputMap` and `OutputMap` is to guide us in creating our glue code.

 By declaring our input and output maps to be of these types (and providing the input and output types of our application code as the type arguments), Typescript will suggest which names are required in the maps, as well as which values can go with what names.
 It can't prevent all flakiness due to errors in our boilerplate, but it can prevent a lot.
-Additionally, errors not caught by the type checker should be caught at run (test) time and cause the suite to fail to run.
+Additionally, errors not caught by the type checker should be caught at run (test) time and cause the suite to fail to run before running any tests.

 An example: